Meet the Trustees and Members

 I am a former School Governor at a Primary School in Herefordshire where I live and also a former member of the Board of Governors at Haybrook.

-I have been Headteacher at Malmesbury School, Wiltshire since September 2020 and was previously Headteacher at Cheney school Oxford.
-Cheney school is an inner city school with over 1500 students, over 30% Pupil Premium and BME.
+My latest role in education was as Headteacher at Malmesbury School, Wiltshire and previous to that I was Headteacher at Cheney School Oxford.
+Cheney School is an inner city school with over 1500 students, over 30% Pupil Premium and BME.
 The school was graded Good in March 2018.
-Prior to this I was a Deputy Headteacher at an inner city school in Bristol, where I was also the Chair of the In Year Fair Access and Inclusion Panel for 3 years.
+Prior to this, I was a Deputy Headteacher at an inner city school in Bristol, where I was also the Chair of the In Year Fair Access and Inclusion Panel for 3 years.

-My background is administrative with various commercial companies.
-I moved into the education sector starting at James Elliman Primary in Slough and then Haybrook.
+My background is administration with various commercial companies.
+I moved into the education sector starting at James Elliman Primary in Slough and then Haybrook in 2010.
 I am also a former Governor of Cippenham Nursery School.